 Jump to:

 In an earlier time in Ukraine, on the Holy Day of the 40 Martyrs, (March 9, O.S; March 22, N.S.), the return of the birds in the spring was celebrated with special spring songs (vesnianky).
-Birds made of dough were also baked representing the larks that were migrating back to the north.
+Birds made of dough were also baked, representing the larks that were migrating back to the north.

 Today, these bread "doves" still symbolize spring and are made for Easter.
 These doves are also used to decorate wedding bread called Korovai, a traditional bread used at weddings and anniversaries that symbolizes family and community.
 The Korovai is decorated with these ornamental baked doves: two birds represent the couple, and other dove ornaments represent family and friends.

-*see recipe card for quantities
+*See recipe card for full list of ingredients and quantities

 To Ukrainians, bread is kind of a big deal.
 In fact, Ukrainians regard bread as one of the holiest of foods.
-Not only is it brought to church on Easter Sunday as an offering, it used to greet honored guests at home.
-Ukrainians celebrate almost every holiday (Christmas and Easter) and special occasion (like weddings and anniversaries) with bread.
-And if you ever have the honor of attending a traditional Ukrainian wedding, you will marvel at the towers of elaborately decorated breads.
+Not only is it brought to church on Easter Sunday as an offering, but it is also used to greet honored guests at home.

 - Roll out the dough into snakes about the thickness of a finger; cut into 2 - 4 inch sections